Oscillations of BV measures on nested fractals: Notations and set up

 \subsection{Compact nested fractals}

-To set the framework and notation throughout the paper, this section briefly recalls the construction of nested fractals as introduced by Lindstr\o m in~\cite{Lin90}.
+To set the framework and notation throughout the paper, this section briefly recalls the construction of planar simple nested fractals as introduced by Lindstr\o m in~\cite{Lin90}, see also~\cite{Kum93}.
 For $L>1$, an $L$-similitude is a map $\psi:\mathbb R^d\to \mathbb R^d$ such that

 where $A$ is a unitary linear map and $b\in\mathbb R^d$.
 The factor $L^{-1}$ is called the contraction ratio of $\psi$.
 Given a collection of $L$-similitudes $\{\psi_i\}_{i=1}^M$ in $\mathbb R^d$, there exists a unique nonempty compact set $K\subset\mathbb R^d$ such that